Faculty Bio: Jill Simone Gross

 MSc in the Politics and Government of the United Kingdom, London School of Economic and Political Science

-Jill Simone Gross is the current Director of the Graduate Program in Urban Policy and Leadership and an Associate Professor in the Department of the Hunter College Urban Policy & Planning department.
+Jill Simone Gross is the Director of the Graduate Program in Urban Policy and Leadership and a Professor in the Department Urban Policy & Planning.
 She was a European Union Fulbright-Schuman Scholar in 2012, where she conducted research on the localization of migrant integration.
 She earned her PhD in Political Science from the Graduate Center of the City University of New York, and holds a Masters Degree from the London School of Economic and Political Science.
 Jill and has taught at Barnard College, Columbia University, New York University, Queens College and Brooklyn College.
 She has been a faculty advisor for the Model New York State Senate Project for Latina/o students at CUNY, and the Model City Council project for High school students in the College Now program.
-She was a visiting scholar at the University College Dublin in Ireland and the University of Westminster in the UK.
-She has been an invited speaker at Sun Yat-Sen University in Guangzhou China, De Montfort University in Leicester UK, Gothenburg University in Sweden, Columbia University in New York and at several international conferences in Paris, among others.
+She has been a visiting scholar at the Sciences Po Bordeaux, University College Dublin in Ireland and the University of Westminster in the UK.
+She has been an invited speaker at École D’Urbanism De Paris in France, Sun Yat-Sen University in Guangzhou China, De Montfort University in Leicester UK, Gothenburg University in Sweden, Columbia University in New York and at several international conferences in China, Ireland, Mexico, Paris, Spain and Turkey among others.

 Dr. Gross’ primary areas of research are in comparative urban politics, governance, migration and economic development in Western European and North American cities, with an emphasis on issues equity.
 Her current works include:

 - Explorations into migrant rights to the city, and the implications of migration for urban governance and inclusion, and

 - Comparative research on the nature of regional collaboration in the metropolis.